laxmanrathod69/laxmanrathod69/README.md

 Hello, My name is Laxman Rathod I'm a dedicated college student with a passion for exploring new and innovative skills.
 Here, you'll find my projects related to web development, problem-solving, and more.
 Join me on this exciting journey of continuous learning and growth!
 Feel free to explore and collaborate on my projects. 😄🌟

 <h3>🔧 Technologies and Interests</h3>

    - Web development
    - Frontend designer
    - Problem solving
    - Data structures & algos

-- 🌱 I’m currently learning **Javascript and its libraries.**
+- 🌱 I’m currently learning **Javascript and Python.**

 - 👯 I’m looking to collaborate on **Web development Projects**